gtjoseph/mt3339-utils/README.md

 #
 #  The following commands are recognized...
 #
 #  sleep <seconds>                 Sleep for n.nnn seconds
 #  set_system_clock                Gets the date/time from the GPS unit and sets the system clock
 #  setspeed <newspeed>             Set new port and unit speed to <newspeed>
+#  clear_epo                       Clear the existing EPO from the device
+#  eporetrieve <eporetrieve_args>  Run eporetrieve
 #  epoloader <epoloader_args>      Run epoloader
 #  factory_reset                   Clear system/user configurations then cold start
 #                                  The unit and port speed will be reset to 9600

 #  The following commands can be prefixed with '-' to not wait for an ACK.
 #  hot_start          Restart using all available data
 #  warm_start         Don't use Ephemeris at restart
 #  cold_start         Don't use Time, Position, Almanacs and Ephemeris
 #	                    data at re‐start
 #  PMTKnnn,<args>     Send the specified PMTK command
 #

 # Clear the EPO NVRAM
-PMTK127
+clear_epo
 # Factory reset
 factory_reset
 # Now set to 115200